tldr-pages/tldr/pages/linux/cpufreq-aperf.md

 > Calculate the average CPU frequency over a time period.
 > Requires root privileges.

-- Start calculating, default to all CPU cores and 1 second refresh interval:
+- Start calculating, defaulting to all CPU cores and 1 second refresh interval:

 `sudo cpufreq-aperf`